buffotheclown/Vieraville/README.md

 A city-building tycoon game where you hire autonomous managers to build and develop a Florida-themed town.
 Watch as your managers propose construction plans, build roads and structures, and grow your town into a thriving metropolis!

+You can also play the game here https://rosebud.ai/p/vieraville
 ---

 ## 🎮 How to Play